AE-nv/pimp-my-code/1: Mars Rover/README.md

 In this first Kata we're gonna build a Mars rover (http://kata-log.rocks/mars-rover-kata).
 Together with your solution, I'd like to ask you to ad a brief Readme.
 How did you tackle the solution?
 Imporant design decisions?
 Did you run into issues?
 How did you solve them?
+This is no solitary mission!
+Please feel to reach out in the **pimp my code** teams channel in the Build teams if you have any questions!

 ## Your Task